pbek/QOwnNotes/webpage/src/getting-started/shortcuts.md

 ### In the note list

+- double-click on note to open note in a new tab (keep in mind that there is a scripting hook that can override the double-click action)
 - <kbd>Ctrl</kbd> + <kbd>A</kbd> selects all notes (to move, copy or remove them with a right click)
 - <kbd>Tab</kbd> or <kbd>Return</kbd> lets you edit the current note